BUYING MY SOUNDBANK / PATCHES:

 thing in the world either.
 While other synths sound "pro" out of the box, I

-think the Hydrasynth needs some EQ-ing once in a while, and having tampered
+think the Hydrasynth needs the onboard EQ-ing once in a while, and having tampered

 with it the synth will yield many original timbres.
 Besides, the "pro" sound is